COVID-19 3D PrintinG

 What we are doing

-We are using 3d printers owned by our team, team members, and other local volunteers to print Face shields, "Ear Saver" straps and other medical accessories that are in short supply and high cost right now to help the response to the COVID19 pandemic.
+We are using 3d printers owned by our team, team members, and other local volunteers to print Face shields, "Ear Saver" straps to help the response to the COVID19 pandemic.
 We are doing this together, alone from our own homes.
 Funds for this have been crowd sourced by an amazing local response, and the products we are making are already paid for.
-We are donating these freely to medical personnel, medical facilities, and emergency response workers, and generally anyone that is in an essential job and needs what we can make.
+We are donating these free to anyone, with priority given to medical personnel, medical facilities, and emergency response workers.
+These are for local pickup in Richmond or Hallowell, Maine, specific pickup location to be determined once you contact us.

 See below for information on the particular products we are making, how to request them, assemble them (face shields), and how to take care of them.